Twitteryzeus/movie-ticket-server/README.md

 # movie-ticket-server

-This is a Node.js server built using Node.js, Express.js, and Sequelize.
-It provides a starting point for creating a RESTful API server for movie ticket booking using these technologies.
+The Movie Ticket Server is a Node.js application built with Express and Sequelize.
+It serves as a backend server for managing movie tickets and related information.
+The application utilizes a PostgreSQL database for storing data.

 ## Features

-- RESTful API server for movie ticket booking
-- Express.js for handling routes and middleware
-- Sequelize ORM for database interactions
+- User Module: Allows authentication of users.
-- Sample CRUD operations on movie tickets
+- Movie Module: Manages movie details.
+- Show Module: Handles show timings and related information.
+- Ticket Module: Facilitates the booking and management of movie tickets.

+Additionally, the server offers endpoints to analyze the performance of movies within a specified time period.
+This feature enables users to evaluate the success of a movie based on its performance during a specific duration.

 ## Prerequisites